tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 3. The other-parent (a hash of another gossip event created by a different node).
 4. The _Cause_ for creation, which can be a Request for information, a *Response* to another node’s request, or an _Observation_.
 An observation is when a node creates a gossip event to record an observation that the node made themselves.
-5. Creator ID (public key).
+5. The creator ID (public key).
-6. Signature – signing the preceding information.
+6. The signature – signing the preceding information.

 The self-parent and other-parent prevent tampering because they are signed and related to other gossip events [[24]].